Skip to main content

 Park History

-Serra Nova e Talhado was established as a state park in recognition of the ecological importance of the cerrado-caatinga transition zone and the need to protect elevated terrain in northern Minas Gerais from agricultural encroachment and degradation.
-The park's creation was part of a broader effort by the Minas Gerais state government to extend its network of conservation units beyond the better-represented southern and eastern regions of the state.
+Serra Nova e Talhado was established as a state park by decree of 21 October 2003, initially named Parque Estadual de Serra Nova, and expanded by a further decree of 29 December 2008.
+[1] In 2017, its name was changed to Parque Estadual Serra Nova e Talhado by state law to reflect its full extent across the Talhado hills.
+[2] The park's creation was part of a broader effort by the Minas Gerais state government to extend its network of conservation units into the northern and semi-arid regions of the state.
 Management is administered by IEF, which oversees boundary control, fire management, and visitor access.
-The park has been incorporated into regional conservation planning documents that identify the northern Minas Gerais highlands as a priority area for biodiversity conservation.

 Major Trails And Attractions

 Serra Nova e Talhado offers visitors access to a landscape that is relatively unusual in Brazilian conservation — the cerrado-caatinga transition, with its dramatic seasonal transformation from green woodland to bare, sculptural thorn forest.
-Rocky outcrops on the serra provide elevated viewpoints across the surrounding sertão landscape.
+Trails within the park include the Poço do Jacaré and Escorregador circuits in the Rio Pardo de Minas sector, as well as the Cachoeira do Serrado waterfall.
+[1] Rocky outcrops on the serra provide elevated viewpoints across the surrounding sertão landscape.
 Wildlife watching rewards patience with sightings of giant anteaters and birds characteristic of both biomes.
 The dramatic dry-season scenery of the caatinga, with leafless grey trunks and brightly coloured flowering cacti, is a distinctive photographic and naturalist attraction.
-Trails through the scrubland and onto the rocky ridgelines are the primary visitor experience.

 Visitor Facilities And Travel

 Serra Nova e Talhado is located in a relatively remote part of northern Minas Gerais and is accessed via unpaved roads from regional towns.
-Visitor infrastructure is basic, with park management providing information and overseeing trail access.
-The nearest towns with accommodation and services are located some distance from the park, and visitors should arrive self-sufficient with food, water, and camping equipment if planning extended stays.
+Visitor infrastructure includes trail access with the park operating from 8:00 to 17:00 daily.
+[1] The nearest towns with accommodation and services are Rio Pardo de Minas (approximately 25 km) and Montes Claros (approximately 120 km).
+Visitors should arrive self-sufficient with food, water, and camping equipment if planning extended stays.
 A robust four-wheel drive vehicle is recommended, particularly during the rainy season when access tracks may become impassable.
-Visiting during the transition between wet and dry seasons (April-May) is recommended to experience the flowering of caatinga vegetation.

 Conservation And Sustainability

 Conservation challenges at Serra Nova e Talhado include controlling fire — which is used illegally to clear land and stimulate grass growth for cattle — and preventing illegal hunting and extraction of plant products from within the park.
 Restoration of degraded areas at the park's margins and engagement with surrounding farming communities are priorities for long-term conservation success.
-The park contributes to water security in the semi-arid region by protecting headwater vegetation that maintains seasonal water flows.
-Research on cerrado-caatinga transition biodiversity, a topic with significant knowledge gaps, is a priority activity that informs management and generates scientific value from the reserve.
+The park protects watersheds across the São Francisco, Pardo, and Jequitinhonha river basins, contributing to regional water security.
+[1] Research on cerrado-caatinga transition biodiversity, a topic with significant knowledge gaps, is a priority activity that informs management and generates scientific value from the reserve.

 Visitor Ratings